 Agnes’ entire secondary schooling was financed through the Enkisoma program.
 She finished secondary school and remained at home for two years because her father is still not supporting her and her mother is very ill.
 Her family could not afford to send her to university.
 But with the help of Seeds to Sew, Agnes applied to Kenyatta University in Nairobi and was accepted!
 As her mother is ill and her father still doesn’t support her, her tuition, lodging, travel and food expenses are being covered by generous supporters of Seeds to Sew.

-After graduating high school, she got married and gave birth to a baby girl at home.
+After graduating high school, she gave birth to a baby girl.
 She wants her daughter to have a better start of life than she did, and hopes that she does not experience the same difficulties.

 Agnes says, “All my life I have yearned to be a blessing to my society.
 Seeing children sit back at home to undertake household chores and grazing cattle instead of getting an education is quite disheartening.
 My great aspiration has been to be a teacher, I want to impart knowledge to the learners, I want to serve humanity in teaching capacity.
 How can I do this?
 How can I achieve my goals when I lack fee to facilitate the same?
 When I lack rent and food?
 I’m glad that through the help of generous people like you and Seeds to Sew this is now imaginable.”

 One girl at a time